-Based on the analysis of AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+Based on analysis of AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
 Faculty will provide professional development to course instructors to enhance the learning opportunities for students in the course.
 Faculty will provide additional clarity to students regarding the expectations of this key assessment.
 Further, the course will be delivered in a fully online environment.
-Lastly, in AC 2020-2021, faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning.
+Lastly, in AC 2020-2021, faculty reviewed all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning and to enhance rigor.